-National Interest Waivers are one of the ways that employment-based individuals can file an immigrant petition to apply for permanent residency (or a ‘green card’) in the United States.
-There are three preference categories for all employment-based (EB) petitions, and a national interest waiver is an EB-2 petition.
+National Interest Waivers are one of the ways that employment-based individuals can file an immigrant petition to apply for permanent residence (or a ‘green card’) in the United States.
+National interest waivers make an applicant eligible in the EB-2 category.

-Normally, individuals in the EB-2 category are those professionals who hold advanced degrees (a master’s or higher) and must file a PERM labor certification in order to apply for permanent residency.
-However, the National Interest Waiver provides a way to avoid the labor certification process and submit an I-140 immigrant visa petition directly with USCIS, a significant advantage.
+Normally, individuals in the EB-2 category are those professionals who hold advanced degrees (a Master’s or higher) and must file a Permanent Labor Certification with the Department of Labor to show there are no qualified U.S. workers to request permanent residence.
+However, the National Interest Waiver provides a way to avoid the Permanent Labor Certification process and submit an Immigrant Visa Petition (Form I-140) directly with USCIS, a significant advantage.

 Applicants for a National Interest Waiver

-To see the requirements for aliens of exceptional ability, please refer to our section on EB-1 Aliens of Extraordinary Ability petitions.
+To see the requirements for aliens of extraordinary ability, please refer to our section on EB-1 Aliens of Extraordinary Ability petitions.

 The statute is exceptionally broad on the definition of what foreign nationals are of such ‘national interest’ for the U.S. to exempt them from the labor certification process.
 Subsequent administrative decisions have refined the criteria used by USCIS to determine whether an individual qualifies for a national interest waiver.
 As defined most recently in the 2016 decision, Matter of Dhanasar: